nenebird16/Beach-Volleyball/Mens-AVP/Offensive-Pairing-Tracking.md

 - +2 points: Kill in designated zone
 - No +1 points available during constraint rounds
 - Maximum score per round: 10 points (5 attempts × 2 points)
+- Optional (+3 points to score line on blocker during the defender rounds)

 Example: If a player hits a kill but misses the designated zone, they receive 0 points as constraint rounds focus purely on zone accuracy.